 Through that process, over several years, the lights began to come on, although it was more of a dimmer switch effect.
-Very slowly, the light washed out the darkness in my room.
+Very slowly, the darkness in my room was evicted.
 Understanding that death was simply a door I must go through to begin my eternal life in heaven was an awakening.
 That door was the beginning of my immortal life to come.
-I came to see how the day I die will really be the best day of my life!
+I came to understand how the day I die really will be the best day of my life!

 Let’s say that you went to the doctor for an annual check-up and they told you that you had a terminal illness with one year to live.
 Beyond the obvious, what changes would you make in your life?
 How would your thoughts and actions be impacted?
 Would you live that final year more authentic to yourself?
 Are there items you would check off your bucket list?

 New York Times best-selling author Lori Gottlieb wrote in her book, Maybe You Should Talk to Someone, about a client who had this exact script played out in her life with a diagnosis of terminal cancer.
 Against her family’s wishes, she decided to fulfill a life-long dream of going to work at Trader Joe’s during that final year of her life.
 A job at Trader Joe’s had been on top of her bucket list.
 That hit my sweet spot .